usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 7. ### Discussion: Improving collaboration on a multi-vendor effort (10 minutes)

 * **Purpose**: To share ideas about improving multi-vendor procurement with the group
-* **Expected Outcomes**: You will have identified actions they can take to improve multi-vendor efforts.
+* **Expected Outcomes**: You will have identified actions you can take to improve multi-vendor efforts.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)